SangheonYi/42_cursurs_sayi/README.md

 my first esolang The-wall-themed which appear in game of thrones

 ## miniRT
-my first ray tracing with Ray Tracing in One Weekend - by Peter Shirley
+my first esolang ray tracing with Ray Tracing in One Weekend - by Peter Shirley
 to use:
 ```g++ -std=c++0x main.cc -o main && ./main > test.ppm && open test.ppm```